MusicDataset/md_homepage/content/musics/s/SonataInBMinorS.178(1)-Franz Liszt.md

 ---
-title: Franz Liszt - Sonata In B Minor S. 178 (1)
+title: Sonata In B Minor S. 178 (1)
 description: This is the description for Sonata In B Minor S. 178 by Franz Liszt
 composers: [Franz Liszt]
 periods: [Romantic]